Wine magazine

 Cabernet Sauvignon wine

-Chardonnay: the versatile grape variety for every occasion
+Chardonnay: a versatile grape variety with style

 Chardonnay is cultivated worldwide and adapts well to different climatic zones.
 It is known for its versatility.